Year Joined MKLM: 2000, 2015

 Project(s): Centro de Orientación y Capacitación de Santa Ana, Creciendo Juntos, (Saint Anne Orientation and Training Center, Growing Together), San Antonio Prison

 Project Goal(s): Provide education and training to improve peoples’ lives

 Hiep and his wife, Tawny, were assigned to Bolivia in 2015.
 At San Antonio Prison in Cochabamba, Hiep has set up a program to teach computer repair skills to the men.
 With fun and practical learning sessions, he helps them gain confidence.
 Prison inmates know well the importance of learning some useful skills before they leave prison.
 Hiep hopes to open up classes in more prisons around Cochabamba.

 At the Centro de Orientación y Capacitación de Santa Ana, Creciendo Juntos, after school program, Hiep teaches Math, Science and English to junior high and high school students.
 He employs educational games to make learning enjoyable rather than work.
 Hiep wants to attract youth to his tutorial sessions, so they don’t roam the streets with friends after school.
 Hiep takes every opportunity to help the youth gain confidence and be responsible for their own actions.
 During breaks he plays soccer, volleyball and other games with them to promote teamwork and build trust.

-Of his path to mission, Hiep says, “God blesses me with everything.
-I feel He gives me much more than I deserve.
+Regarding his mission path, Hiep states, “God blesses me with everything and gives me much more than I deserve.
 I want to find God through people I serve.
-I want to experience His love in mission.”
+I want to experience God’s love in mission.”